Best Hiring Practices:

 On average, the hiring process takes about 24 days.
 More time is being put into the hiring process so that employers can learn enough about the candidate to make a relatively safe hiring choice.

 It is advised that hiring managers hold multiple interviews.
 Department heads should be invited to participate in these interviews since they will be working with the successful candidate(s).
 Remember to account for their opinions about candidates when making the final selection.

 9. Keep candidates informed.

 Let candidates know what your hiring process's timeline is as well as what the next steps are.
 This will keep candidates informed and interested.
-Many businesses only respond to applicants if they are interested in an interview, but it will give your company a positive reputation if you take time to let a candidate know that you will not be moving their application to the next stage.
+Many businesses only respond to applicants if they are interested in an interview, but it will give your company a positive reputation if you take the time to let a candidate know that you will not be moving their application to the next stage.

 What are the best hiring practices?

 - Figure out your company identity.

 - Tailor the hiring process to the size and structure of your business.

 - Create realistic job requirements.

 - Look for candidates within your company.